Weakly nonlinear dynamics of a chemically active particle near the threshold for spontaneous motion. I. Adjoint method: Adjoint method

 In this adjoint problem, the coupling between concentration and flow is physically transposed.
-Thus, while in the original homogeneous problem stress is divergence free and the divergence of concentration flux is proportional to the flow field, in the adjoint problem it is the concentration flux that is divergence free whereas the divergence of stress is proportional to the concentration.
+Thus, while in the direct problem stress is divergence-free and the divergence of concentration flux is proportional to the flow field, in the adjoint problem it is the concentration flux that is divergence-free whereas the divergence of stress is proportional to the concentration.
 Explicitly, \eqref{adjoint problem} gives Laplace's equation

 and, together with the condition that $\bu'$ is incompressible, the concentration-coupled Stokes equations \refstepcounter{equation}